 least the condition it wasin pre-work as identified in the Road Dilapidation Report.
-Traffic and Transport - Parking and Access Management E109 Vehicles associated with the project workforce (including light vehicles and Heavy Vehicles) must be managed to (a)minimise parking on public roads; (b) minimise idling and queueing on state and Section 2.3.4 Section 2.3.1 Section 2.2.2 Section 2.3.2 Section 2.2.2 regional roads; (c) not carry out marshalling of construction vehicles near sensitive land use(s); (d) not block or disrupt access person pedestrian. (d) not block or disrupt access across pedestrian or shared user paths at any time unless alternate access is provided; and (e) ensure spoil haulage vehicles adhere to the nominated haulage routes identified in the CTMP.
+Traffic and E109 Vehicles associated with the project workforce Section 2.3.4 Transport - Parking and (including light vehicles and Heavy Vehicles) Section 2.3.1 Access must be managed to (a)minimise parking on public roads; Section 2.2.2 Management (b) minimise idling and queueing on state and Section 2.3.2 regional roads; Section 2.2.2 (c) not carry out marshalling of construction vehicles near sensitive land use(s); (d) not block or disrupt access across pedestrian or shared user paths at any time unless alternate access is provided; and (e) ensure spoil haulage vehicles adhere to the nominated haulage routes identified in the CTMP.
 Traffic and Transport - Property Access E110 Access to all utilities and properties must be maintained during works, unless otherwise agreed with the relevant utility owner, landowner or occupier.
-Section 2.3.5 & Section 5 Traffic and Transport - Property Access E111 The Proponent must maintain access to properties during the entirety of works unless an alternative access is agreed in writing with the landowner(s) whose access is impacted by the CSSI works.
-Section 2.3.5 Traffic and Transport - Property Access E112 Where construction of the CSSI restricts a property's access to a public road, the Proponent must, until their primary access is reinstated, provide the property with temporary alternate access to an agreed road decided through consultation with the landowner, at no cost to the property landowner, unless otherwise agreed with the landowner.
+Section 2.3.5 & Section 5 Traffic and Transport - Property Access nsport - properties during the entirety of works unless an alternative access is agreed in writing with the Section 2.3.5 Transport - property Property Access reins alternative cost Where construction of the CSSI restricts a property's access to a public road, the Proponent must, until their primary access is reinstated, provide the property with temporary alternate access to an agreed road decided through consultation with the landowner, at no cost to the property landowner, unless otherwise agreed with the landowner.
 Section 2.3.5 & Section 5 Traffic and Transport - Property Access E113 Any property access physically affected by the CSSI must be reinstated to at least an equivalent standard, unless otherwise agreed by the landowner or occupier.
 Property access must be reinstated within one (1) month of the work that physically affected the access is completed or in any other timeframe agreed with the landowner or occupier.
 Section 2.3.5 Traffic and Transport - Property Access E114 During construction, all reasonably practicable measures must be implemented to maintain pedestrian, cyclist and vehicular access to, and parking in the vicinity of, businesses and affected properties.
 Disruptions are to be avoided, and where avoidance is not possible, minimised.
 Where disruption cannot be avoided, alternative pedestrian, cyclist and vehicular Section 2.3 & Section 5 access, and parking arrangements must be developed in consultation with affected businesses and landowners and implemented before the disruption.
 Adequate signage and directions to businesses must be provided before, and for the duration of, any disruption.
 Traffic and Transport - Pedestrian and Cyclist Access E115 Safe pedestrian and cyclist access must be maintained around the St Marys construction site during construction.
 In circumstances where pedestrian and cyclist access is restricted or removed due to construction activities, a proximate alternate route which complies with the relevant standards, must be provided and signposted before the restriction or removal of the impacted access.
 Section 2.3.2 Traffic and Transport - Road Traffic and Safety E116 A Traffic and Transport Liaison Group(s) must be established in accordance with the Construction Traffic Management Framework to inform the development of CCTMP.
 Section 5